somelun/garden/README.md

-**CPU Sandbox**
+**CPU Garden**

-The goal is to create simple sandbox, so I could use it for fun projecs, such as experiment with 1000000 particles, or implement game of life, or create arcade racing game.
-You get the idea.
+The goal is to create simple software renderer, so I could use it for fun projecs, such as experiment with 100...0 particles, or implement game of life, or create arcade racing game, whatever.

-My aim is make it from scratch, completely independent of any libraries, but supporting for window, linux and mac os.
+I am going to make everything from scratch, completely independent of any libraries, for Windows, Linux and MacOS.

 **Work In Progress!**